jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-03.md

 "I remember everything about you."

-We sit on the bench together, drinking hot chocolate, watching people skate.
-It's the most normal we've been in weeks—just existing in the same space without tension or complications.
+He sits next to me on the bench, close enough that our thighs touch, and even through our winter coats I can feel the contact like heat.
+We drink our hot chocolate, watching people skate, just existing in the same space without tension or complications.

 "So," Ethan says eventually.
-"12:16 was eight hours ago."

-"You're still on that?"

-"I'm a patient person.
-But my patience has limits."
+"Last night."

+"Was perfect," I finish.

+"It really was."
+He turns to look at me, and the expression on his face makes my stomach flip.
+"I can't stop thinking about kissing you."

+"Yeah?"

+"Yeah.
+It's actually becoming a problem.
+I was supposed to be studying for Henderson's final this morning and I spent two hours just thinking about your mouth."

+I nearly choke on my hot chocolate.
+"Ethan—"

+"Too honest?"

+"No. Just... wow."

+"You said we should be honest."
+He grins, that crooked smile that started everything.
+"So I'm being honest.
+I'm obsessed with kissing you.
+I want to kiss you right now.
+I want to kiss you for the next two weeks straight."

+My whole body goes hot despite the -20°C temperature.
 "We're in public."

 "So?"